What is Medical Device Prototyping?

 How 3DDFM Assists Medical Device Companies with Quick Development

 At 3DDFM, medical device companies are supported through comprehensive prototyping services tailored for medium and large US businesses.
 With an in-house Bambu Labs P1S 3D printer, rapid prototyping is enabled, allowing for quick turnaround times on complex designs.
 This capability ensures that prototypes are produced efficiently, reducing development cycles and costs.
+By accelerating the prototyping process, companies can move more quickly toward market launch, ensuring their products reach customers and stakeholders faster after successful testing and regulatory approval.

 Services are offered at $75 per hour—half the typical US rate—making high-quality prototyping accessible without compromising on expertise.
-A BSc Mechanical Engineer with 29 years of experience in DFM leads the team, bringing insights from working on projects for global brands like Ford and BMW.
+A BSc Mechanical Engineer with 29 years of experience in DFM (Design for Manufacturability) leads the team, bringing insights from working on projects for global brands like Ford and BMW.
 Consequently, designs are optimized for manufacturability from the outset.

 Furthermore, in-house 3D printing facilitates faster testing and iteration.
 For qualified leads among medium and large companies, a free DFM check may occasionally be provided to ensure design viability.
 This approach helps identify potential issues early, saving time and resources.
 Additionally, integration with other manufacturing processes, such as injection molding, is seamlessly managed.